Frequently Asked Questions

 Yes, our camps meet the minimum requirements for Dependent Care FSAs (DCFSA).
 For more information on DCFSAs refer to the government website fsafeds.com.

-Can kids be buddies in camp?
+Can kids be paired up in camp?

 We do not guarantee student placement together, but we will do our best to accommodate such requests where it makes sense to the camp experience.